rapid-research/nc_pr_virtual_workshop/schedule/session1_2021_wkshp_sched.md

 * Reproducible v Replication

-## Cyberinfrastructure Labs Used and/or referenced for this section:
+## Cyberinfrastructure Labs Used and/or referenced for this session:
 * Lab 1
 * Lab 2
 * etc

-## Tools / Technology to be used and/or referenced for this section:
+## Tools / Technology to be used and/or referenced for this session:
 * Zoom
 * G-Suite, aka Google Docs